 The consumer price index (CPI) in 1959 was 7.4. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.70% per year.
-Prices in 2017 are 1378.4% higher than prices in 1959.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.70% per year.
+Prices in 2018 are 1405.0% higher than prices in 1959.

 |CPI in 1959||7.4|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the government of Australia's annual (CPI) as provided by the Reserve Bank of Australia.
 The consumer price index was established in 1922 and is tracked by Australian Bureau of Statistics (ABS).

 You may use the following MLA citation for this page: “Inflation Rate in 1959 | Australia Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 19 Jan.
 2018, http://www.in2013dollars.com/Australia-inflation-rate-in-1959.